 /**

-* Finds a DisplayObject that's on the root
+* Finds a DisplayObject that's on the root of the loaded SWF by name.
+For example,

 * you could put a MovieClip with an instance name of "phoneAnimation_mc" on the stage (along with